Biomass Pelletisation: Influence of biomass characteristics on pellet quality

 Pellet production process

 Pre-treatment involves reducing the biomass particle size and drying to reduce the moisture content.
 The harvested biomass is processed into chips and fed into a mill, further reducing the particle size in order to avoid blockage in the pellet mill.
-Studies have found that biomass materials with small particle sizes and a large surface area during pelletisation result in a higher density, and stronger pellets.
+Studies have found that biomass materials with small particle sizes and a large surface area during pelletisation results in a higher density, and stronger pellets.

 Following the particle size reduction, the biomass material goes through a drying phase where the material is dried in a dryer.
 The moisture content affects the overall quality of the final pellet produced.
-Depending on the biomass material and the lignin content, additives or binding agents may be added to improve the quality of the final product.
-Studies have shown the need to incorporate additives to biomass feedstock when pelleting biomass materials with zero or low lignin content.
+Depending on the biomass material and the lignin content, additives or binding agents may be added to improve the quality of final product.
+Studies have shown the need to add additives to biomass feedstock when pelleting biomass materials with zero or low lignin content.
 Lignin is one of three major components of lignocellulosic biomass with binding attributes.
 Additives such as starch, corn flour, potato flour, vegetable oils, etc., which are materials intentionally added into the pellet production or added after production should not exceed two percent of the total pellet biomass.
-Additives have the benefit of improving the quality of pellets, reducing emissions, increasing production efficiency, or marking the pellets.
+Additives have the benefit of improving quality of pellets, reducing emissions, increasing production efficiency, or marking the pellets.

 The pelletisation process takes place in a pellet mill.
 The pellet mill has basic components of a die and cylindrical press channel and rollers.
-The friction between the biomass and the press channels causes pressure to build and increases the temperature of the biomass material which softens the lignin content, binding the biomass material and compressing the biomass into small cylindrical pellets.
+The friction between the biomass and the press channels causes pressure to build and increases temperature of the biomass material which softens the lignin contents, binding the biomass material and compressing the biomass into small cylindrical pellets.

 After pelletisation, the biomass pellets are allowed to cool to solidify into more durable forms.
 Once cooled, the biomass pellets are stored or packaged, ready for use.
 The fine materials that are not formed into pellets are recycled back into the pelletisation process.